cozuya/secret-hitler/README.md

 ## Installation ##

-Install node v6 or higher.
+Install node.js.
+Production is on node LTS currently v6.11.0 and is recommended you to your dev vs that for now.

 Install mongodb, have it in your path.